mklemmingen/ALEE/README.md

 ## Pipeline Tracking

-The system saves comprehensive pipeline information for research and debugging:
+The system saves pipeline information for research and debugging:

 ### Pipeline Steps Saved